 However, Qdoba does well when it comes to offering fresh food.
 They offer hand-mashed guacamole and pico de gallo that is prepared daily, and they fire grill your meats right there in front of you when you order them.

-If you know how to customize your food and have the willpower to avoid the starchy temptations, you can easily fill your belly without overindulging on carbs.
+If you know how to customize your food and have the willpower to avoid the starchy temptations, you can easily eat at Qdoba without overindulging on carbs.
 Here’s how.

-There aren’t a ton of Qdoba restaurants around- approximately 700 among 47 different states to be exact.
-If you don’t have one in your area, you can easily make your own Mexican-cuisine style food at home.
+If you don’t have a Qdoba in your area, you can easily make your own Mexican-cuisine style food at home.

 Here are some keto-friendly Mexican recipes you can try: